Fidelity Minerals Announces Private Placement Financing

-The private placement is subject to approval of the TSX Venture Exchange.
+The private placement is subject to final approval of the TSX Venture Exchange.

 About Fidelity Minerals Corp.